0x6a6576/CheckAlerts/readme.md

 I have only tested this on a Windows 10 x64 machine so far but It should work on any 64 bit Windows.
 (Please let me know if it doesn't)

+Geckodriver.exe is required for Selenium automation to work.
+More info can be found here about Geckodriver https://github.com/mozilla/geckodriver

 ## Installing

 ### Easy Way (Pre-Compiled)